lumenwrites/writingstreak.io/content/pages/landing-high-level-benefits-pitch.md

 Each day shows you how many words you wrote, how close you are to accomplishing your daily goal, and how many minutes you have spent in an uninterrupted writing flow.

 ### Focused writing with Writing Sprints

-You will become much more productive if you learn to get into the writing "flow" (a state where 100% of your attention is focused on writing), and stay in that state for uninterrupted stretches of time, with short breaks in-between.
+> Writing flow is a state where 100% of your attention is focused on writing.
+You will become much more productive if you learn to stay the flow for multiple uninterrupted stretches of time, with short breaks in-between.

 In the top-right corner you see a timer.
 Set it for 20 minutes, write without interruptions, then take a 10 minute break and repeat.
 ![](/landing/timer.png)

-Writer who tries to enter the flow faces two biggest obstacles: overthinking and distractions.
+There are two biggest obstacles that the writers face when they try to enter the flow - overthinking and distractions.
 To overcome both, use the Writing Sprints feature:
 ![](/landing/healthbar.png)

 Sprints turn writing into a game: